Vicky-Hunt-Lab/HuntLab-smallRNA/docs/cli-reference/extractnc.md

 - `noncoding.fasta` - FASTA file containing only the transcribed noncoding regions of the DNA

+!!! warning
-*Note the method used here will not work if there a coding region is labelled outside a single mRNA region.
-The program does a check before running to make sure this is true and throws an exception before trying to run if so, to prevent nonsense results from being produced.*
+    The method used here will not work if there a coding region is labelled outside a single mRNA region.
+The program does a check before running to make sure this is true and throws an exception before trying to run if so, to prevent nonsense results from being produced.